-Killer blames untreated mental health issues in deaths of mother, daughter
+Killer blames untreated mental health issues in deaths

 A 34-year-old Detroit man blamed his inability to get treatment for mental illness while in prison as the reason for taking the lives of his girlfriend and her young daughter.